NKRIDev/NKRIDev/README.md

 # Hey there, everyone! 👋

-I'm **NKRIDev**, a passionate software developer from France.
+I am **NKRIDev**, a French developer passionate about software engineering.

-> Coding since my early teens.
->
-> Passionate about programming, I love creating, solving technical problems and seeing my ideas become real.
 ---

 ## ☕ What Drives Me

-- Writing clean, maintainable code
-- Bringing ideas to life and turning concepts into real projects
+- **Turning code into reality** — Bringing ideas to life and building real-world software.
-- Improving performance and scalability
+- **Problem Solving** — Tackling complex logic, performance tuning, and designing solid architectures.
+- **Continuous Learning** — Exploring new technologies, system programming, and AI integration.

 ---